-In the midst of this conflicting empirical evidence, several explanations have been picked up to justify the failure of aid in producing desirable outcomes on economic growth.
-First, numerous works have repeatedly reported that the potential contribution of aid to economic growth is conditioned by the political, the institutional and the economic settings prevailing in recipient countries (Durbarry et al., 1998; Burnside and Dollar, 2000; Collier and Dollar, 2002; Collier and Hoeffler, 2004 Collier and Dehn, 2001; Guillaumont and Chauvet, 2001; Svensson, 1999; Islam, 2003; Dalgaard et al., 2004 and Elbadawi et al., 2012).
-For instance, in their widely cited study, Burnside and Dollar (2000) advocated that aid can lead to growth in countries preserving good policies.
-By the same token, Elbadawi et al., (2012) indicated that aid contributed positively in fostering economic growth in SSA countries.
-However, as the authors indicated, these positive effects were somewhat weaker in countries with overvalued exchange rates.

-On the whole, the central importance of good policies and institutions in maximizing the effectiveness of aid has been strongly confirmed in the existing literature.
-However, although some studies confirm the positive role of aid in spurring economic growth, they fail to detect the contribution of institutions and policies in deciding the exact thresholds of this effectiveness.
-Of these studies, Islam (2003) found that aid has a negative but weaker effect on economic growth in tinpot countries and a robust positive in totalitarian countries.
-The author went further by demonstrating that the returns to aid seem to be constant in tinpot countries and diminishing in totalitarian ones indicating the positive impact of "bad policies" or regime on aid effectiveness.
+In the midst of this conflicting empirical evidence, several explanations have been picked up to justify the failure of aid in producing the desirable outcome on economic growth.
+First, numerous works have repeatedly reported that the contribution of aid to economic growth is conditioned by political, institutional and economic settings prevailing in recipient countries (Burnside and Dollar, 2000; Collier and Dollar, 2002; Collier and Hoeffler, 2004; Guillaumont and Chauvet, 2001; Svensson, 1999; Islam, 2003; Dalgaard et al., 2004 and Elbadawi et al., 2012).
+However, although some studies confirm the effectiveness of aid in spurring economic growth, they fail to detect the contribution of institutions and policies in deciding the exact thresholds of this effectiveness.
+Of these studies, Islam (2003) found that aid has a negative effect on economic growth in tinpot countries and a robust positive in totalitarian countries.
 Agreeing with Islam's study, Boone (1996) analyzed the effectiveness of aid in 96 recipient countries.
 His findings showed no significant differences between democratic and totalitarian regimes in managing aid ineffectively.
-In the same way, some studies have argued that aid accelerates economic growth in countries with bad institutional environment and that the good policies has no effects on aid effectiveness (Guillaumont and Chauvet, 2001).
-Extending the period studied and filling the attrition in the data on which Burnside and Dollar (2000) have based their influential findings, Easterly et al., (2003) found that the results obtained by those scholars was not robust.
-This has been also supported by Dalgaard and Hansen (2001) who argued that while "good policies" may spur growth but they are likely to lead to simultaneous decreases in aid effectiveness.
-The authors defended their argument by showing that the econometric results obtained by Burnside and Dollar, which emphasizes the crucial role of the interactions between aid and good policies in accelerating economic growth process, were fragile and driven by data.
+In the same way, some studies have argued that aid accelerates economic growth in countries with bad institutional environment and that the good policies have no effects on aid effectiveness (Guillaumont and Chauvet, 2001).
 Second, some authors linked aid effectiveness to a certain period of time.
 Agreeing with this line of argument, Mosely (1980) claimed that the positive association between aid and economic growth has occurred and disappeared in the decades followed 1970s.
+Third, another strand of research contends that aid turns out to be ineffective in promoting economic growth when aggregated data has been used.
+Supporting this point of view, some authors argued that it is difficult to quantify the effect of aid on recipient economies at macro levels due to the incidence of fungbility (Mosley, 1987; Boone, 1994; 1996 and Devarajan et al., 1999).